 Unfortunately, while representing himself, he was unsuccessful in getting his spousal support obligation terminated.
 Fortunately, he got smart and hired us.

-Sure enough, our client’s ex-wife then balked at signing the written agreement and showed up to the court hearing with a new attorney.
-Due to court congestion, the matter was going to get continued for months but we refused to let that be an option.
-Of course, our client’s ex-wife would have loved a continuance but we were not going to allow it to happen.
+Sure enough, our client's ex-wife then balked at signing the written agreement and showed up to the court hearing with a new attorney.
+Due to court congestion, the matter was going to get continued for months.
+Of course, our client's ex-wife would have loved a continuance but we were not going to allow it to happen.
 Our client had paid spousal support long enough.

-The day of the hearing, our client’s ex-wife appeared with her son pursuant to the subpoena.
+The day of the hearing, our client's ex-wife appeared with her child pursuant to the subpoena.
 We got the impression she was nervous about being caught.
-While we did not know whether she was or was not re-married, We believed she really didn’t want to go forward.
+While we did not know whether she was or was not re-married, we believed she really didn't want to go forward.